Los Alamos Daily News

-Our team spent a lot of time at this location drilling core samples, sketching the quarry, and some time conducting lab work in Prague.
+Our team spent a lot of time at this location drilling core samples, sketching the quarry, and also some time conducting lab work in Prague.
 These samples are planned to be taken back to the lab at NMHU in Las Vegas, NM for further study.

-NMHU graduate student, Sindy Lauricella, spent a lot of time at this field site sketching it out, with an eye for minute detail.
+NMHU graduate student, Sindy Lauricella, spent a lot of time at the field site sketching it out, with an eye for minute detail.
 This quarry will be the focus of her master's project, so she was excited to get to draw this quarry out on paper for further study back home.

 Along with the work that NMHU geology graduate students conducted, a group of foreign Geophysics students worked alongside us to help further our research on the field site, by collaborating with us under their own specialized medium.

 For years, scientists thought volcanos erupted primarily from the top through a single, central, feeder conduit.
 With the use of new technology, NMHU geology students are generating data that shows how volcanos also erupt laterally – not just vertically – in eruptions that are sometimes more destructive.
 This video documents the process involved in this type of research.